National Pool Opening Day

 Once you peel the winter cap and realize the challenge before you, begin by assessing your pool chemical levels.
 A good water test kit is important for testing your pool’s chemical balance.

 When stocking up for summertime on pool shock and pills, don’t forget to purchase water balance chemicals for pH, alk, and calcium.
-You might also need an algaecide and water clarifier to control algae and assist your filter removes finer particles out of the water.
+You might also need an algaecide to control algae.
+And a water clarifier to remove finer particles out of the water.

 Examine the pool gear, mainly the filter and pump, but also other pool equipment like pool valves, chlorinators, heaters, cleaners, skimmers, ladders, slides and diving boards.